browserengineering/book/book/styles.md

 ```

 We can parse sequences by calling parsing functions in a loop.
 For
-example, a sequence of property-value pairs looks like this:
+example, `style` attributes are a sequence of property-value pairs:

 ``` {.python indent=8 expected=False}
 def body(self):